Coronavirus: Government 'doesn't expect' to relax COVID-19 lockdown this week

 He was speaking at the government's daily COVID-19 press conference, which comes ahead of the first review of the UK's lockdown measures on Thursday.

-The stringent restrictions, imposed last month in order to try to halt the spread of the virus, are widely expected to be extended later this week.
+The stringent restrictions, imposed last month in order to try to halt the spread of the virus, are widely expected to be extended.

-Mr Raab told the news conference that the Scientific Advisory Group for Emergencies (SAGE) would review the evidence of the effectiveness of social distancing measures when it meets on Tuesday.
+Mr Raab said the Scientific Advisory Group for Emergencies (SAGE) would review the evidence of the effectiveness of social distancing measures when it meets on Tuesday.

 "We don't expect to make any changes to the measures currently in place at that point and we won't until we're confident, as confident as we realistically can be, that any such changes can be safely made," he said.